marcinzh/effect-zoo/modules/core/src/main/scala/effect_zoo/auxx/zio_/rws/mono/README.md

+### Update:

+This is all no longer necessary in ZIO 2.x, since parametrized services work now (see ../layer).

+However, it appears that monomorphised services are faster than parametrized ones.
+So we keep them both for comparison.

 ### This is ZIO 1.x specific.

 ZIO's `Has[_]` doesn't seem to work for polymorphic types.
 This means it's impossible to